-Also, the following folks have also developed a notion of "iterated monoidal category" whose nerve gives the homotopy type of a k-fold loop space, just as the nerve of a category gives an arbitrary homotopy type:
+Also, the following folks have also developed a notion of "iterated monoidal category"

+whose nerve gives the homotopy type of a k-fold loop space, just as the nerve of a category gives an arbitrary homotopy type:

-5) C. Balteanu, Z. Fiedorowicz, R. Schwaenzl, and R. Vogt, "Iterated monoidal categories", available at math.AT/9808082.
+5) C. Balteanu, Z. Fiedorowicz, R. Schwaenzl, and R. Vogt, "Iterated monoidal categories", Adv.
+Math.
+176 (2003), 277-349.
+Also available at math.AT/9808082.

 Anyway, in addition to explaining the relationship between n-category theory and homotopy theory, Dolan's and my paper discusses iterated categorifications of the very simplest algebraic structures: the natural numbers and the integers.
 The natural numbers are the free monoid on one generator; the integers are the free group on one generator.
-We believe this is just the tip of the following iceberg:

-:algebraic strutures and the free such structure on one generator
+We believe this is just the start of this chart listing various algebraic structures and the free such structures on one generator: